hyperledger-archives/avalon/BUILD.md

   1. `sudo rm $TCF_HOME/config/Kv*`
   2. `$TCF_HOME/scripts/tcs_startup.sh -t -s`
   3. You can re-run the test now
+  4. If some error still occurs then run : `$TCF_HOME/scripts/tcs_startup.sh -f`.
+This forcefully terminate Avalon.

 - If you get build errors rerunning `make`, try `sudo make clean` first

 - If you see the message `No package 'openssl' found`, you do not have